motherfortress2/wand/README.md

 ## Manual setup

 > [!IMPORTANT]
-> This is not recommended for beginners.
-If you're not sure what you're doing, use the install script.
+> This fork is for GH Codespaces, DO NOT USE THIS!
+Use the install script.

 **Step 1** Choose your Linux Distribution